aiven/aiven-docs/docs/products/clickhouse/concepts/indexing.md

 trillions of items.

 :::note[Example]
-When analysing error rates based on a server log analysis, you don\'t focus on individual lines but look at the overall picture to see trends.
+When analysing error rates based on a server log analysis, you don't focus on individual lines but look at the overall picture to see trends.
 Such requests allow approximate calculations using only a sample of data to draw conclusions.